yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 If you have a mixed device, you can install the driver for RDNA based hardware first, and then on top install the driver for Vega and Polaris.
 This allows you to access all software features of the driver, and allows you to have both GPUs operating with no issue.

-But there’s a price to pay: the Vulkan driver in the Vega and Polaris driver is *older* than the one in the RDNA2-based hardware driver, and all AMD GPUs running this mixed configuration will run a single Vulkan driver.
+But there’s a price to pay: the Vulkan driver in the Vega and Polaris driver is *older* than the one in the RDNA-based hardware driver, and all AMD GPUs running this mixed configuration will run a single Vulkan driver.
 This results in a setback in features and fixes for the RDNA-based GPU just to keep compatibility.

 If you experience issues in yuzu when running this configuration, you now know the reason.
 Sadly, the only solution is to run Linux, which has a single unified and up-to-date Vulkan driver: RADV.